 Being focused allows us to choose the life we want to live, not just react to what’s happening around us.
-So, let me give you some ideas on how to increase your attentiveness.
 If you want to improve your focus, you have to do more than just make yourself pay attention.
-Focus is as much about what you’re paying attention to as what you’re blocking out because unfortunately, the world around us is incredibly distracting and it makes challenging for our brain to focus on a task.
+Focus is as much about what you’re paying attention to as what you’re blocking out because, unfortunately, the world around us is incredibly distracting.
+It makes it challenging for our brain to focus on a task.

-There is no escaping from technology, but we need to understand that it is here to serve us, not the other way around.
+There is no escaping from technology, but we must understand that it is here to serve us, not the other way around.
 Many of the default settings on our devices are set to take our attention away, and it’s up to you to change them.

-This plays a massive role in your ability to focus., yet most of us don’t think much of it.
-Getting rid of clutter, organizing your stuff so you don’t waste time trying to find things, avoiding outside noise and unnecessary interruptions are what will help you stay on task.
+This plays a massive role in your ability to focus, yet most of us don’t think much of it.
+Getting rid of clutter, organizing your stuff so you don’t waste time trying to find things, and avoiding outside noise and unnecessary interruptions are ways tot help you stay on task.

 If you haven’t heard it enough times already, multitasking is a myth.
-When we try to do more than one thing at a time, we’re just quickly switching back and forth between the tasks.
-This isn’t very efficient, and it makes us more stressed.
-Even worse, the more you multitask, the more your brain looks for more things to do at once.
-It’s like your training your brain to be unproductive.
-However, focusing on one task at a time rebuilds your focus, lowers stress, and can even make you more creative.
+When we try to do more than one thing at a time, we quickly switch back and forth between the tasks.
+This isn’t very efficient and can further our lapses in attention and memory.

-However, a tidy space actually can keep you on the task only for that long.
-It can give you only that much of a clear head and distraction-less space.
+Tidying your space can give you only that much of a clear head and distraction-less space.
 While it immensely helps to shift the energy, it will not keep you distraction-less forever, and this is where your mindset comes in.
 The “clear space creates clear head” is only partly true.

-If you think that another great new productivity app will solve your problems and you will finally be able to stay on task, it will not support your long-term vision.
+If you think that another great new productivity app will solve your problems and you will finally know how to stay on task, it will not support your long-term vision.
 Yes, it might help for a month or two, but then what?
 Are you willing to go back and search for other solutions while your to-do list keeps growing and your time freedom is non-existent?

 What does pain have to do with focus?
-We waste our time when we get distracted, and we get distracted all the time.
 Imagine how much you would be able to achieve if you would stay focused on the task for that scheduled time, commit to that task and get it done.
 Who knows?
 You might even finish it in half the time you planned.

 Working on that pain will help you stay focused and committed to even the hardest of tasks.
 If you’re committed to your growth in all areas, it’s up to you to stay on task even when you don’t feel like it.